Yin-Master/hw-week-1-Yoshi007-24/README.md

     -   What extra credit problem(s) did you work on (#1, 2, 3, all)?
 Briefly describe how do you demonstrate the functionality?

-    **I attempted all of the extra credit.
-I ...**
+    **I was able to complete the extra credit problem 1.
+When you run the drive I have the Greeter class asking the user if they want a random quote or all quotes sequentially and then I have the Template class doing the string construction and printing.**

     -   How much time did you spend on the assignment?

-    **I spent around 4 hours on the homework and extra credit.
+    **I spent around 5 hours on the homework and extra credit.
 The extra credit was challenging and I had to come back to a give it some thought.**

     -   Any feedback on the assignment?